femid/azurewebapp-datetimeISO8601/README.md

 5. "terraform plan out=deployplan" to create a deployment plan for the resources to be created/modified.
 6. Enter variables as prompted:
-	- Azure SubscriptionID
-	- Resourcegroup Name
-	- Location
-	- App ServicePlan Name
+	- App ServicePlan name
+	- GitHub PAT (needs "Read Public Repos" permission)
+	- Location (Azure region to host resources.
+E.g. South Central US, UK South, West Europe, Southeast Asia")
+	- GitHub URL (use the forked copy from your github repo)
+	- Resource Group name
+	- Azure Subscription ID
 	- WebApp Name (4 digit random number will be auto-appended)
-	- GitHub URL (use the forked copy from your github repo)
-	- GitHub PAT (needs "Read Public Repos" permission)

 6. "terraform apply "deployplan"" to execute the stored plan and variables.
 7. Note the hostname output at the end of the 'apply' process